29th September – 4th October 2021

 Saturday 2nd October

 It is always nice to get onto the water so we have chartered a boat privately to take us up river.
-Then we will board a private bus for Lamego and the monastery of São João de Tarouca.
+Then, in the late morning, we will board a private bus for Lamego, arriving in time for lunch.
 Lamego is a busy little town, full of Baroque palaces and dominated by the pilgrimage church of Nossa Senhora dos Remédios.
 The town museum in the former episcopal palace contains a series of panels by Grão Vasco.
 We will also visit the cathedral, a largely Renaissance building with a Romanesque bell tower.
-In the church of São João de Tarouca there are paintings by Grão Vasco and Gaspar Vaz, beside which are the ruins of the first Cistercian abbey in Portugal.
-Dinner will be in Pinhão at the water’s edge.

 Sunday 3rd October